Albums, History, Members, Songs, and Tours

 Enter Blues Saraceno who took over in the guitar solo department for a few years.
 Blues sipped his Poison cup of coffee long enough to finish it as DeVille returned in time for a Greatest Hits Reunion Tour.

 And folks, that's Poison.
-You remember them because they were good enough to ascend to the upper eschelon of hair metal.
+You remember them because they were good enough to ascend to the upper echelon of Cock Rock.
 What they lacked in Billboard charting was made up for by absolutely nailing the look of the genre.
 No band looked more glam rock, and no individual did it better than frontman Bret Michaels.

 Before we move on, we must acknowledge that bassist Bobby Dall did an amazing job of keeping out of the spotlight.
 The bassist must hold down the fort.
 It's an unwritten band rule.
 If you play bass, you always keep your cool.